kejkej31/notification-preferences/README.md

     use Illuminate\\Bus\\Queueable;
     use Illuminate\\Notifications\\Notification;
-    use KejKej\\NotificationPreferences\\Contracts\\HasChannels as HasChannelsContract; // Add this use KejKej\\NotificationPreferences\\Traits\\HasChannels; // Add this
+    use KejKej\\NotificationPreferences\\Contracts\\HasChannelSettings as HasChannelSettingsContract; // Add this use KejKej\\NotificationPreferences\\Traits\\HasChannelSettings; // Add this
     use KejKej\\NotificationPreferences\\Traits\\RoutesNotificationsViaPreferences; // Add this

-    class PostCommented extends Notification implements HasChannelsContract // Implement the contract {
+    class PostCommented extends Notification implements HasChannelSettingsContract // Implement the contract {
-        use Queueable, RoutesNotificationsViaPreferences, HasChannels; // Add the traits
+        use Queueable, RoutesNotificationsViaPreferences, HasChannelSettings; // Add the traits

         /**
          * OPTIONAL